TobikoData/sqlmesh/docs/api/notebook.md

 Fetches a dataframe from sql, optionally storing it in a variable.

 positional arguments:
-  df_var  An optional variable name to the store the resulting dataframe in.
+  df_var  An optional variable name to store the resulting dataframe.
 ```

 ## test
 ```
   %test [--ls] model [test_name]

-Allow the user to list tests for a model, output a specific test and then write their changes back
+Allow the user to list tests for a model, output a specific test, and then write their changes back.

 positional arguments:
   model      The model.
-  test_name  The test name to display
+  test_name  The test name to display.

 options:
-  --ls       List tests associated with a model
+  --ls       List tests associated with a model.
 ```

 ## audit